 To be truly happy in your relationships, you have to care, nurture and spend time regularly with those individuals who are most important to you.

-Start focusing more on your nearest relationships, such as those with your family members, neighbors, and coworkers.
-Then, branch out to others who may have similar interests, such as fellow PTA moms or those in your workout class.
+Start focusing more on your nearest relationships with your family, neighbors, and coworkers.
+Then, branch out to others with similar interests, such as fellow PTA moms or those in your workout class.

-It is hard to be happy when you are always surrounded by people who are not satisfied with their happiness.
+It is hard to be happy when you are constantly surrounded by people who are not satisfied with their happiness.

-While you can choose to be happy despite your circumstances, it is hard to keep up those positive feelings if those around you are always complaining or feeling down themselves.
+While you can choose to be happy despite your circumstances, keeping up those positive feelings is hard if those around you are always complaining or feeling down.

-Focus on spending most of your time with those who most exemplify the happy, positive feelings that you want to experience.
+Focus on spending most of your time with those who exemplify the happy, positive feelings you want to experience.

 Focusing on the past stops you from experiencing the positives in your present.

-Instead, they stay open to the positives in their current lives, which helps them focus their thoughts on what they are doing, choose the best work and pastimes, and have more fun all around.
+Instead, they stay open to the positives in their current lives, which helps them focus their thoughts on what they are doing, choose the best work and pastimes, and have more fun.

 Happy People Set Reasonable Goals